Menu

 Register

-1.30–4pm Saturday February 28
+1.30–4pm Saturday 28th February

 Longueville

 Join the Living Skills Team for a delicious afternoon.
-Peter Pez, chef extraordinaire, will be showing us how to make the mouth-watering Sfogliatella.
+Peter Pez, chef extraordinaire, will be showing us how to make the mouth-watering sfogliatella.

-Sfogliatelle is a world-renowned, shell-shaped Italian pastry originating from the Campania region, specifically Naples.
+Sfogliatella is a world-renowned, shell-shaped Italian pastry originating from the Campania region, specifically Naples.
 Known for its "shatteringly crisp" texture, the name translates to "small, thin leaf" or "layer," referring to the many delicate, stacked pastry layers.
 They are a classic staple of Neapolitan breakfast, typically filled with a sweetened ricotta mixture.

-The traditional filling for sfogliatelle consists of:
+The traditional filling for sfogliatella consists of:

 • Ricotta Cheese: Specifically smooth, creamy ricotta.